intercontinental-dictionary-series/lindseyende/README.md

 If you use these data please cite
 - the original source
-  > Kate Lynn Lindsey and Bernard Comrie.
+  > Kate Lynn Lindsey.
 2020.
 Ende (Papua New Guinea) dictionary.
 In: Key, Mary Ritchie & Comrie, Bernard (eds.)
 The Intercontinental Dictionary Series.
 Leipzig: Max Planck Institute for Evolutionary Anthropology.
-(Available online at http://ids.clld.org/)
+(Available online at https://ids.clld.org/)
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description